 As a kid fighting in the trenches during the Sega vs. Nintendo War, Shining Force was a potent weapon for the Sega legions.
-The only possible counter attack was mention Nintendo’s Fire Emblem, America’s first console strategy RPG.
+The only possible counter attack was mention Nintendo’s Fire Emblem, Japan’s first console strategy RPG.
 How I hated this series that I had never even seen.
 I took solace in knowing that only the most obsessed gamers knew of its existence; I did my best to block the name Fire Emblem from my mind.

 Thank god that war is over.
 Having embraced all that video games have to offer, I can now play and love quality titles from all developers.
 Fire Emblem managed to come out with six entries before one was localized for the U.S. The particular one I’m reviewing now is number eight, Sacred Stones, but from what I have read little changes from game to game.

 Sacred Stones, and I assume Fire Emblem as a whole, reminds me of Langrisser and Dark Wizard.
 The way battles look is Langrisser-esque, or even more accurately, Master of Monsters-esque, with the battle graphics being a 2D plane and the opponents exchanging blows one at a time.
 Something about Fire Emblem’s sterility reminds me of Dark Wizards massive grid battles, and the houses and towns that can be visited are similar in both games.
 Oddly enough, Sacred Stones doesn’t remind me very much of Shining Force.
 It does have charm and personality, but it doesn’t ooze with personality like a Shining title.
 Fire Emblem does strategy battles better though.
 A Shining game is an overall great experience while Sacred Stones is amazing combat minus nearly everything but some dialog.